James Guy (swimmer): 2019: Further World Championships success

-2021 - European Championships and Olympic gold
+2021: European Championships and Olympic gold

-At the European Championships held in Budapest in May 2021, Guy won three gold medals as part of the British team in the men's 4 x 100 m medley, mixed 4 × 100 metre medley, and mixed 4 × 200 metre freestyle relays.
+At the European Championships held in Budapest in May 2021, Guy won three gold medals as part of the British team in the men's 4 × 100 m medley, mixed 4 × 100 metre medley, and mixed 4 × 200 metre freestyle relays.
 He also won two silvers in both the men's 4 × 100 metre and 4 × 200 metre freestyle relays, as well as an individual bronze in 100m butterfly.

 At the Tokyo Olympics, Guy swam the second leg in the final of the men's 4 × 200 metre freestyle relay, and won his first Olympic gold with Tom Dean, Duncan Scott, and Matt Richards in a time of six minutes 58.58 seconds.
 He then won a second gold, swimming the butterfly leg in the mixed 4 × 100 metre medley relay, and set a world record time of 3 minutes 37.58 seconds together with Kathleen Dawson, Adam Peaty, and Anna Hopkin.

 Guy was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to swimming.

 2022

 At the 2022 World Aquatics Championships held in Budapest, Guy won two bronzes as part of the team, in Men's 4 × 100 metre medley relay and Men's 4 × 200 metre freestyle relay.
+In 2022, he was part of the team that won the gold medal in the Men's 4 × 100 metre medley relay at the 2022 Commonwealth Games in Birmingham.

+2024: Olympic gold

+At the 2024 Summer Olympics held in Paris, Guy was in the final of the Men's 4 × 200 metre freestyle relay together with Duncan Scott, Tom Dean, and Matt Richards, the same quartet who won in the same event at the Tokyo Olympics.
+They won the relay with a time of six minutes and 59.43 seconds, and became the first team to have successfully defended an Olympic swimming relay title with the same four swimmers.
+They are also the first British team to have defended an Olympic relay title in swimming or athletics.

+2025

+In 2025, Guy regained the 400 metres freestyle title at the 2025 Aquatics GB Swimming Championships, having previously won the title four years in succession from 2014 to 2017.
+He also dead-heated with Duncan Scott in the 200 metres freestyle, which sealed a qualification place for the 2025 World Aquatics Championships in Singapore.
+In Singapore, Guy swam second leg as the British team once more won the gold medal in the 4 × 200 m freestyle, his sixth World title.